 In accordance with Chapter 58, Article 32, Part 15, of the General Statutes, public officers' and employees' liability insurance is provided by private insurers for all employees of the State and participating component units except for doctors and dentists.
-The policy provides \$10 million excess insurance over the \$1 million statutory limit payable for any one claim under the State Tort Claims Act.
+The policy provides \$2 million excess insurance per person over the \$1 million statutory limit payable for any one claim under the State Tort Claims Act.
+The policy aggregate limit is \$10 million.
 The first \$150,000 of an award against a state agency is the responsibility of the state agency's General Fund budget code or up to \$1 million if a Non-General Fund budget code.
 For General Fund budget codes, any award greater than \$150,000 but less than \$1 million is funded by proportionate shares of estimated lapse salaries from all agencies' General Fund budget codes.
 Since state agencies and component units are responsible for funding any tort claims of \$1 million or less from their budget and/or lapse salaries, total claims liabilities are not measurable.
 Employers are charged a premium for the excess insurance based on a composite rate.
-The employers pay the premiums directly to the private insurer.
+The employers pay the premiums to a private insurer through the State's Agent of Record.
 Settled claims have not exceeded coverage in any of the past three fiscal years.